Falmouth University Film student using a clapperboard

 Course overview

-Whether you are already working in the industry, have just finished an undergraduate degree or are after a career change and want to level-up your skillset, we'll help you bring innovation and originality to your chosen specialism.
+Whether you’re already working in the industry, have just finished an undergraduate degree or want to enter academia, we’ll help you to bring innovation and originality to your chosen specialism.

-• Develop a courageous practice through interrogating the industry and its cultural contexts, helping to determine your original contribution
+• Develop courageous practice through interrogation of the industry and its cultural contexts, helping to determine your original contribution

-• Upgrade your research skills to embark on an original path while reaching out to diverse audiences and collaborators
+• Upgrade your research abilities to embark on an original path while reaching out to diverse audiences and collaborators

-• Boost your knowledge of the industry to find funding and commissioning opportunities, outlets, and audiences for transformational projects
+• Boost your knowledge of the industry to find funding opportunities, outlets and audiences for

 Apply now